What Are The Celebrations in Turkey?

 In addition to the national and religious festivals of Turkey, there are other special days annually celebrated in Turkey.
-One of the most important and favorite holidays that is celebrated with lots of enthusiasm in both Turkey and the rest of the world is New Year’s.
+One of the most important and favorite holidays that is celebrated with lots of enthusiasm in both Turkey and the rest of the world is the New Year.

-New Year’s celebrations in Turkey start on New Year’s Eve (December 31) and are followed by the next day, New Year’s Day, which is a public holiday.
+New Year’s celebrations in Turkey start on New Year’s Eve (December 31) and are followed by the next day, New Year’s Day, which is a public holiday in Turkey.
 Many people in Turkey come together with family and friends for a big celebratory dinner on New Year’s Eve and some people exchange small gifts as a tradition.
-There are also many events and festivities happening on New Year’s Eve in city squares for people to celebrate the end of the year outside and have fun, such as concerts, music and art festivals, game nights, light shows, and fireworks.
+There are also many events and festivities happening on New Year’s Eve in city squares for people to celebrate the end of the year outside and have fun, such as; concerts, music and art festivals, game nights, light shows, and fireworks.

 For New Year’s celebrations in Turkey, most of the hotels, restaurants, and bars offer special New Year’s parties and menus for their customers.
 New Year’s celebrations in Turkey are a big and fun party for everyone whether they would prefer to stay in, or rather be partying out when the clock hits 00:00!